 After reviewing the results BUAD 2200 objective measures, it was decided instructors will re-evaluate the distance learning delivery format and look for possible ways to improve the course delivery.
 Also noted was that this was a trial of the distance learning delivery in a three hour once a week setting.
 It is possible that this time and delivery method would need to be modified to increase student performance.
-However, the evidence of student learning in the distance course in AY 2017-2018 were trending positive, so modifications may not be necessary.

 Upon review of the results of the written document measure, to improve student written communications, a peer learning intervention was conducted in AY 2017-2018.
 A pre and post-business letter of introduction was developed by each of five experiential project teams in MGT 4300 with the result that the ideal target was met and exceeded.
 The analysis of the written document exercise suggested evidence that student learning is taking place.
 MGT 4300 faculty determined the written document peer learning exercise was a success and the business letter of introduction will be introduced as a MGT 4300 direct, student artifact.
 By adjusting the curriculum to include this exercise, it will be of value to students in enhancing their written communication skills.
-Due to its success, this suggested recommendation will be shared with CIS 4600 for consideration in AY 2018-2019.
+Due to its success, this suggested recommendation will be considered for implementation in CIS 4600 for in AY 2018-2019.